inakiabt/Angler.js/README.md

 Assuming everything has installed correctly, you can now run ```npm test``` to start the main test file, init.js, which will run all appropriate test files through phantomjs.

+***Note that init.js will look for both your copy of angler.js as well as phantomjs in the angler.js root directory.

 ======

 ### License